apify/actor-crawler-cheerio/README.md

 }
 ```

-The metadata are prefixed with a `#` and you may easily remove them from the results in the App or API
+The metadata are prefixed with a `#`.
+Soon you will be able to exclude the metadata
-by selecting the **simplified** version.
+from the results by providing an API flag.